TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

 - `src/`:
   Contains the source code (excluding tests) for the server.
-  The source folder has several supfolders itself.
+  The source folder has several subfolders itself.
-  The folders have names with speak for themselfs:
+  The folders have names with speak for themselves:

   - `auth/`: Code related to authentication.
   - `database/`: Contains the data models for the database and the code to connect to a database.